Molière Citations

 Satirical Ridicule

-In the tradition of Molière, the Molière Citations intend to provide Satirical Ridicule to our readers and audience.
+In the tradition of Molière, the Molière mission through Molière quotes aims to deliver satirical ridicule to our readers and audience.

-With no apologies to Finley Peter Dunne, we accept as a part of our mission Mr. Dooley’s 1893 observation about the mission of the media: “To comfort the afflicted and afflict the comfortable.”
+With no apologies to Finley Peter Dunne, we embrace Mr. Dooley’s 1893 observation about the media's role: “To comfort the afflicted and afflict the comfortable.”

 Our Vision